luk036/ellipsoid-method/ell-review.md

 title: Ellipsoid Method and the Amazing Oracles
 bibliography: ['ellipsoid.bib', 'fir-ref.bib', 'Geostatistics.bib', 'mpcss1.bib', 'mpcss2.bib']
 abstract: |
-  Ellipsoid method is revisited.
+  'Ellipsoid method is revisited.
   Besides that, three separation oracles are investigated for  applications.
   They are robust optimization, semidefinite programming, and network  optimization.
   Discuss the stability issue.
-  Finally, the parallel cut is described.
+  Finally, the parallel cut is described.'
-...
+---

 Introduction
 ============

-The reputation of the ellipsoid method is bad.
+The reputation of the ellipsoid method is bad, it is commonly believed that the method is slow for large-scale convex problems compared with the interior point methods [@unknown].
 And it is unfair.

-It is commonly believed that the method is slow for large-scale convex problems [@unknown].
-However, the ellipsoid method works very differently compared with the popular interior point method.
+$$\begin{aligned}
+a & = b + c \\
+d & = 5 + 4 + 8
+\end{aligned}$$

-Firstly, the ellipsoid method does not require evaluation of all the constraint functions explicitly at each iteration.
+First, unlike the interior point methods, the ellipsode method does not require evaluation of all the constraint functions explicitly at each iteration.
-All it needs is a *separation oracle* that provides a *cutting-plane*.
+All it needs is a *separation oracle* that provides a *cutting-plane* (@sec:cutting-plane).
-This can make the method attractive for certain problems in which the number of constraints is large or infinite.
+This can make the method attractive for certain problems in which the number of constraints is large.
+In Section 3.1, we show that in robust optimization,

-Secondly, although the ellipsoid method cannot exploit the sparsity of the problem, the separation oracle can exploit certain types of structure in large and complex problems.
+Second, although the ellipsoid method cannot exploit the sparsity of the problem, the separation oracle can exploit certain types of structure in large and complex problems.

-It desires to be known.
+In Section 3.3, we show the network parametric problem, where the cut can be obtained by finding the negative cycle of a directed graph.
+Efficient algorithms exists, in which the locality of network and the associativity of data are exploited.

 In Section 3.2, problems involving matrix inequalities are discussed.
 Recall that the checking of the positive definiteness of a symmetry matrix can be done efficiently using Cholesky or more precisely $LDL^T$ factorization*.
-Moreover, if the matrix is not positive definite, a vector $v$ can be found as a cutting plane during the factorization process.
+Let a symmetric matrix $A \in \mathbb{R}^{m \times m}$.
+Recall that if the factorization stops at row $p$ while a negative diagonal entry is encountered, then $A$ is not positive definite.
+In addition, one can construct a cutting plane in $O(p^2 n)$, no matter how large the value of $m$ is.
 Thus, it can be used for efficient oracle implementation.

-In Section 3.3, we show the network parametric problem, where the cut can be obtained by finding the negative cycle of a directed graph.
-Efficient algorithms exists, in which the locality of network and the associativity of data are exploited.

-The implementation of the ellipsoid method is described in Section 4.
+Implemention issues of the ellipsoid method is discussed in Section 4.
-Where the search space is an ellispoid, usually specfied as:
+The method is a kind of cutting-plane methods, where the search space is an ellipsoid, usually represented by:
-$$\{ x \mid (x-x_c)P^{-1}(x-x_c) \leq 1 \},$$
+$$\{ x \mid (x-x_c)P^{-1}(x-x_c) \le 1 \},$$
-where $x_c$ is the center of the ellipsoid, and $P$ is a symmetric positive matrix.
+where $x_c \in \mathbb{R}^n$ is the center of the ellipsoid, and $P \in \mathbb{R}^{n \times n}$ is symmetric positive definite.
 At each iteration, $x_c$ and $P$ are updated according to the cut.
 Although the updating of the ellipsoid is simple and the implementation has been found for decades, we show that one can reduce $n^2$ flops (floating point operations) by splitting $P$ into $\alpha$ times $Q$.

-Furthermore, the use of parallel cuts is discussed in Section 4.2.
+Moreover, the use of parallel cuts is discussed in Section 4.2.
 When a pair of parallel inequalities, one of which is violated, it is possible to use both constraints simultaneously to update the ellipsoid.
-Some papers reported that this technique did not provided signifancant improvement.
+Some papers reported that this technique did not provide significant improvement.
 We show that, for some cases when the upper and lower bounds of the constraints are tight, such as those for the filter designs, the use of parallel cuts could in fact improve the run time dramatically.
+Furthermore, we show that if the method is implemented correctly, at most one square-root operation is needed per update, no matter deep cut or parallel cut is used.

 In many practice engineering problems, some design variables may be restricted in discrete forms.
-Since all the cutting-plane method request is separation oracle, it works for discretized problems also.
+Since all the cutting-plane method request is separation oracle, it works for discrete problems as well.

+This article is organized as follows.
+The cutting-plane method is revisited in @sec:cutting-plane.
+Examples of three extreounary separation oracles are presented in @sec:oracles.

-Cutting-plane Method Revisited
+Cutting-plane Method Revisited {#sec:cutting-plane}
 ==============================

 Convex Feasibility Problem